 Clinical Sexology is the interdisciplinary study of human sexuality, integrating research findings of human sexual behavior with the diagnosis and treatment of sexual concerns and dysfunctions.
-The Clinical Sexology program is dedicated to preparing licensed psychotherapists, psychologists, and other health care providers to provide clinical sexology as an addendum to their already licensed clinical practice.
+The Clinical Sexology program is dedicated to preparing licensed, registered, or certified, psychotherapists, psychologists, other health care providers, or educators to provide clinical sexology as an addendum to their existing clinical or educational practice.
 The program does not prepare unlicensed students to meet initial licensing requirements in any field.